LorieNatalie/PersonalWebsite/README.md

                     http://127.0.0.1:5000
 Notes:

-    Refresh the page to see updates after editing files.
+    -Refresh the page to see updates after editing files.

+    -You can automate starting the server and opening the page with a script for convenience.